cfchou/go-gentle/README.md

 ## Install

 The master branch is considered unstable.
-Use [semantic versioning](http://gopkg.in/cfchou/go-gentle.v1/gentle) and verdor this library.
+Always depend on [semantic versioning](http://semver.org/) and verdor this library.

 If you're using [glide](https://glide.sh/), simply run:
 ```